 The three major components of the ICMM project were:

-- Collecting evidence about the use of family planning in the two study districts
+- Collecting evidence about the use of family planning services – particularly LARCs and PMs – in resource-poor areas

 - Local capacity building for KM